Avian sleep: Dove experiment

 In a study of how the Barbary dove's sleep patterns are affected by flock size, D. W. Lendrum intended to prove that larger flocks reduced overall vigilance, and the apparent increase in predation risk of a smaller flock would harm the doves' sleep cycle.
 At the beginning of the study, the doves were caged alone or in pairs of cages containing two, three or six.
 They were then placed in one of two environments.
 In the calm environment, Lendrum walked alone past the cage between 10 am and noon; in the aggressive environment, Lendrum walked past the cage with a domesticated ferret at the same time of day.
 Lendrum discovered that the birds in the calm environment spent substantially more time with their eyes closed than those in the aggressive environment.

 Lendrum collected data on the doves' opened- and closed-eye sleep; flocking was associated with an increase in a bird's overall eye-closure time and a decrease in its amount of eye-opening.
-In the presence of a predator, Lendrum found that the doves exhibited higher levels of individual vigilance and increase in open-eye sleep; this reduced the active-sleep component of their total sleep time.
+In the presence of a predator, Lendrum found that the doves exhibited higher levels of individual vigilance and an increase in open-eye sleep; this reduced the active-sleep component of their total sleep time.